 - 1. Summary and Description of problem - 2.
 Version and Build of the application (About in the upper right corner of the application) - 3.
-Screenshot of the problem - 4.
-System logs (🖺 whole directory, not just the last file) - For Linux: /var/log/tomcat6(7) - 2.
-For Windows: C:\Program Files\Apache Software - Foundation\Tomcat 7.0(8.0)\logs - 5.
+Screenshot of the problem - 4. /var/log/tomcat6(7) (whole directory, not just the last file) - 5.
 System tab > Performance, Flow screenshots (if problem is performance related) - 6.
-Environment - 1.
-HW: CPU, RAM, HDD (if problem is performance related) - 2.
-SW: OS, Java, PostgreSQL, Tomcat, browser (if problem is dependence related) 7.
+Environment - a.
+HW: CPU, RAM, HDD (if problem is performance related) - b.
+SW: OS, Java, PostgreSQL, Tomcat, browser (if problem is dependence related) - 7.
 Priority (optionally)